Otago Rugby Football Union: 2012 Liquidation

-Steve Tew said that no other rugby union was is as bad shape as Otago was.
+Steve Tew said that no other rugby union was in as bad a shape as Otago was.

 It was subsequently announced that the liquidation was to be put on hold until 16 March 2012.
 On 15 March 2012, a deal was struck between the union and the Dunedin City Council that allowed the union to continue operations.

 Tony Brown was named head coach for the 2012 season and Phil Young named as his assistant.
 Otago went on to win five of ten matches in the 2012 season and reach the Championship semi-finals where they defeated Tasman 41–34.
 In the Championship final Counties Manukau was too strong running out 41–16 winners.

 2013 ITM Cup season

 2013 began with an opening round win over Bay of Plenty.
 Otago would go on to win four more matches including one over Auckland.
 Otago would reach the Championship semi-finals for the second consecutive year, however it was Hawkes Bay who were once again victorious winning 29–24.
 Otago finished 3rd.